Skip top navigation Skip to main content

 The capstone course prepares students to engage in research at the graduate level and to create an opportunity for students to apply various concepts and theories attained throughout the curriculum.
 The content of this course focuses on opportunities for undergraduate research.
 Students will develop an original research question, with focus on methodology, data collection and statistical analysis.
 Prerequisite: BIO 340 with a C or better.

-This is a hand-on experience in a science work or research setting that offers students an opportunity to apply concepts, theories, and practices learned in the classroom in a supervised setting.
-Students must successfully complete a minimum of 150 hours of field experience in addition to course assignments.
-Prerequisite: Permission of Program Chair.
-Requirement for Biochemistry Majors
+This is an off-campus experience in a hospital, clinic, corporate, university or commercial setting, as appropriate.
+Concepts, theories, and practices learned in the classroom are applied in a supervised setting.
+Students must successfully complete at least 200 hours of field experience in addition to written assignments.
+Prerequisites: BIO 211, BIO 340 and Permission of Program Chair.

 KP (Knowledge Perspective) Course